 * Honey B Music

-The song you just listened to comes from time booked in an old school analogue studio.
-No tricks or samples or loops or quantizing -- just me playing my music.
+The song you just listened to comes from time booked in an analogue studio.
+No tricks or samples or loops -- just me playing my music.
 I played all the instruments -- bass, guitar, keyboards, party horns, and drums -- and sang all the vocals.
 It was such a deep thrill for me to do it all.
 Anyway, a shout out to Glen Reely who engineered it and thanks again to Vince Jones for his remix!
-It was released under my old aka 'Barbara B' and still receives air play on Super-Soul-Thursdays on 102.7 FM.

 The lyrics?
 Here's what's happening when you see them in print.
 I am repeating the same sentence, but dropping the last word each time the phrase comes around.
 Kind of like musical chairs - but with words disappearing instead of places to sit.
 Every word I remove creates new meaning.
 Plus, the total shape of the poem ends up being a visual vessel.
 I love unexpected patterns - it reminds me that they are everywhere - which is reassuring in this chaotic world.